A teacup sitting on top of two books

 Dextromethorphan

-At GoHealth Urgent Care, we can help diagnose and treat upper respiratory infections, so you can feel better faster.
-We offer treatment for more than just colds and the flu — we can also help with:
+The sooner you are seen by a provider, the better.
+Given some flu treatments and medication are only effective early on during the infection.
+At all of our urgent care centers, our healthcare providers help diagnose and treat upper respiratory infections so you can feel better faster.
+We offer treatment for more than just colds and the flu.
+We can also help with the following:

 • Asthma